-Programs are reviewed in a seven-year cycle by the Program Review Committee (PRC), under the direction of the Faculty Senate and in coordination with the Provost's Office.
-The seven year cycle includes two years of active Program Review work followed by five years of implementation before the next self-study begins.
+Programs are ordinarily reviewed in a seven-year cycle by the Program Review Committee (PRC), under the direction of the Faculty Senate and in coordination with the Provost's Office.
+The seven-year cycle includes two years of active Program Review work followed by five years of implementation before the next self-study begins.
 When a program group consists of more than one program of study, as in a department with multiple majors, a thorough review of each program or of its constituent programs should be made as part of the review.
+For accreditation purposes, some programs are reviewed on different cycles.
+Further, the process of annual review can trigger an out-of-cycle program review that will follow the same procedures described herein.

-The PRC schedule for reviewing all university programs is maintained at the Faculty Senate web site. [blogs.shu.edu/senate/] Each May, the PRC will notify each program scheduled for review in following year.
-Departments are expected to take from September to February to complete the self-study and February to May to complete the internal and external reviews, in time for review by the dean of the school.
+The PRC schedule for reviewing all University programs is maintained by the Provost's Office.
+Each May, the Provost's Office will notify the PRC and each program scheduled for review in following year.
+Departments are expected to take from September to January to complete the self-study and February to May to complete the external review, in time for review by the dean of the college or school.
 Submissions, complete with dean review, received in May will be processed and completed during the up-coming academic year.
 Submissions later than June will be processed as the PRC resources allow.
 See Appendix B for an example timeline.